Guided Fly Fishing Adventures in the Heart of Great Smoky

 Guided Fly Fishing Adventures in the heart of Great Smoky Mountains National Park.

 From headwater streams holding wild brook trout to lower elevation runs where brown and rainbow trout hold in cold, clear pools, every guided trip is a fully customized backcountry experience.
 Whether you’re picking up a Tenkara/fly rod for the first time or chasing native fish in water most anglers never see, we meet you where you are and take you somewhere worth remembering.
+Give me a call or text me at (828)484-1132 for more details.

 Protecting What Makes This Place Special